 Ok, none of this has anything to do with an iced matcha latte, but I really felt like I needed to talk about this more so than the health benefits of matcha.
 I mean, I’ve already discussed them here, so if that is what you want to hear about, you can find that info there.

 I really hope this was helpful and if you haven’t already read this book, you MUST.
 It is probably one of the best books I have read all year and will surely get you thinking about your life.
 Plus his writing style, authenticity and F bombs are entirely relatable and will surely resonate with anyone struggling to find their way.

-Alright, let’s get to this recipe and I am going to get back to Ms. Laney Boggs’ transformation.
+Alright, let’s get to this iced matcha latte recipe and then I am going to get back to Ms. Laney Boggs’ transformation.
 Wish me luck with these photos this week, I am actually kinda nervous, I much prefer taking the picture than being in front of the camera.
 I’ll let you know how it goes!

 - 1 1/2 cups dairy free milk (coconut and almond are good options)

 - 1 tsp. matcha